 We also put the spotlight on instruments and genres outside the mainstream, including Danish accordion music performed by Hanzhi Wang, music by contemporary Iranian composers Amir Mahyar Tafreshipour and Behzad Abdi, countertenor Yaniv d’Or’s exploration of music of the Sephardic and Sufi traditions, Jia Daqun’s music for percussion, and Dame Evelyn Glennie’s Core-tet Project for improvised jazz ensemble.

 The Naxos label offers something for everyone, newcomers and collectors alike.
 Whether you are an early music fan, guitar enthusiast, opera buff or connoisseur of historical performances, you will find a host of new discoveries that will both surprise and delight.

-Our educational platforms – the Naxos Music Library, the Naxos Jazz Library, the Naxos Music Library World, the Naxos Video Library and the Naxos Spoken Word Library – all continue to develop and to provide access to an incredible wealth of music, spoken word content, data and other musical composition information.
+Our educational platforms – the Naxos Music Library, the Naxos Music Library Jazz, the Naxos Music Library World, the Naxos Video Library and the Naxos Spoken Word Library – all continue to develop and provide access to an incredible wealth of music, spoken word content, data and other musical composition information.
 Updates of iOS apps have been developed for all four audio streaming platforms, and the same improvement for Android devices is underway.
 In 2018, over 100 labels joined our various libraries, enhancing the already rich content of these valuable resources.
 The breadth of recordings available is simply incomparable.

 All this, together with the development of a range of apps and e-books, demonstrates the Naxos commitment to providing the best possible access to recorded classical music in the world.